277. A DOSE OF REALITY – VANCE HAVNER QUOTES

 • We need to take down our do not disturb signs…snap out of our stupor…come out of our coma and awake from our apathy.

-PATIENCE & WAITING ON GOD
+PATIENCE AND WAITING ON GOD

 • The greatest friend of truth is time.
 Error is always in a hurry, but God’s man can afford to await the vindication of time.
 And if he is not vindicated in his own lifetime, eternity will settle the score.